Guru1198/gamers-website/README.md

 ## Getting Started

-Provide instructions on how to get a copy of your project up and running on their local machine.
-Include any prerequisites, installation steps, or configuration details.
+ instructions on how to get a copy of this project up and running on your local machine.

 ```bash
 # Clone the repository